shadowed1/Chard/README.md

 - This is a Gentoo Stage3 chroot that builds an independent Linux environment in a semi-sandboxed environment.
 - Automated install will build everything needed, even on ChromeOS!
-- Tested on a wide array of hardware and distros.
+- Tested on a wide array of hardware and distros - but focusing on ChromeOS.

 <br>